mihail911/CS221Project/ProgressReport.md

 ## Example Queries to Support

-    'courses taught [by {NAME PROFESSOR}] [in {QUARTER OF YEAR}] [at {TIME OF DAY}]' 'courses taught by {PROFESSOR QUALIFIER}' 'courses [that meet] on {DAY OF WEEK}' 'courses in {NAME DEPARTMENT}
+    'courses taught [by {NAME PROFESSOR}] [in {QUARTER OF YEAR}] [at {TIME OF DAY}]'

+    'courses taught by {PROFESSOR QUALIFIER}'

+    'courses [that meet] on {DAY OF WEEK}'

+    'courses in {NAME DEPARTMENT} department'

-    department' 'courses on {TOPICS/SUBJECT MATTER OF COURSE}'
+    'courses on {TOPICS/SUBJECT MATTER OF COURSE}'

 ## Conclusion

 Our work on this project can be reduced to the following sets of subtasks that we need to accomplish:

- * Finish implementing basic database management
+ * Finish implementing database management
  * Feature extraction of queries and course descriptions
- * Parse of texts for information extraction through a combination of POS-tagging, chunking, and named entity recognition
+ * Parse texts for information extraction through a combination of POS-tagging, chunking, and named entity recognition
  * Implement an algorithm for matching query features to course features

+Our next steps involve implementing robust feature extraction and using extracted features to naively match courses.
+New challenges may arise as we implement our program in more detail, but we feel confident that we can implement a useful course search in the coming weeks.